replicatedhq/replicated-field-labs/instruqt/avoiding-installation-pitfalls/01-working-with-preflight-checks/assignment.md

 ===========================

 Preflight checks analyze your customer's cluster as a client without installing anything into it.
-This allows customres to run Preflight checks at any time before installing your software and keep the cluster unchanged.
-They codify the pre-requisities you would catalog in your documentation and make the executable.
+This allows customers to run Preflight checks at any time before installing your software and keep the cluster unchanged.
+They codify the pre-requisites you would catalog in your documentation and make the executable.

-You define your checks in a YAML file that follows the same format as a Kubernets object.
+You define your checks in a YAML file that follows the same format as a Kubernetes object.
 The simplest preflight object looks like this, and it's in the file `empty-preflights.yaml`:

 ```